jamii/jamii.github.com/_drafts/notes-on-statistical-rethinking.markdown

 * Predictor residual plots - use all but one predictor to model remaining predictor, then regress+plot residuals against outcome.
 Shows the unique contribution of that predictor.
 * Counterfactual plots - simulate altering one variable while holding the others constant.
 * Posterior prediction plots - simulate and plot predicted outcome vs observed outcome, prediction error vs predictors, distribution of prediction error per case etc. __In prediction error vs predictors, if the model is accurate we expect to see normally distributed error independent of the predictor.
 Obvious patterns are an opportunity for a better model.__

+Model categorical variables by separating into indicator variables.

 ## Polynomial regression